Preparation for Australian Public Service (APS) reasoning, emotional intelligence and personality tests

 Our preparation will ensure that you are prepared for all relevant styles of verbal tests used by the APS.

-APS Numerical reasoning test
+Australian Public Service (APS) Numerical reasoning test

-1. 1.
-‘Tables and Graphs’ style Numerical Test questions:
+‘Tables and graphs’ style numerical test questions:

 In this style of test questions APS gives you several graphs and tables to review.
 Each table or graph has 3 or 4 test questions which you need to answer based on the information provided in the table or graph.

-Please review the following examples:
+Please review the following typical numerical test question:

 What is the ratio of the differences in actual sales to target sales in Thailand and Italy during the fourth quarter?